Recruitment - 2016

 You will be joining the practice at an exciting time.
-The practice has just completed the refurbishment of a Victorian amphitheatre, an arts foundation and multiple private residential projects.
+The practice recently completed the refurbishment of a Victorian amphitheatre, an arts foundation and continues to pursue the dream of swimming in the Thames.
 Candidates must be able to demonstrate an extensive understanding of design dialogue, materials, construction processes, systems and methodologies, with experience in contract documents and construction administration.
 Experience with private residential projects is essential.

 Vectorworks is preferred but not essential.
 Knowledge of 3DStudio is a bonus.

 Please send a covering letter, CV and examples of your work (demonstrating a range of skills, including hand drawings/sketches) to:

 1c Burrows Mews

 and / or low resolution PDFs to email@example.com

 Once again, we're utilising crowdfunding to raise the necessary money for a community project to undertake a feasibility study and pre planning application.

 The proposals already have outline support from Southwark Council and the local MP Harriet Harman.
 They have also attracted the attention of local actor James Norton, pictured above with the team.